lparry/travel-blog/source/_drafts/the-rest-of-analucia.markdown

 a handlebar moustache from the beard for a few weeks and thought I'd let it stand on it's own for a little while, as a bit of a laugh for the friends who I was going to spend Christmas with.
 I still get a smile looking at this photo, thinking about just how over the top it is!
+It really felt like I was wearing a fake moustache disguise when I first shaved it back to this.